-Use a commercially available SD memory card/SDHC memory card reader/ writer.
-See the user documentation that comes with the SD memory card/ SDHC memory card reader/writer for details about how to use it.

-Use a commercially available PC card reader/writer in combination with a commercially available PC card adapter (for SD memory card, SDHC memory card, MMC, and MMCplus).
+Use a commercially available SD memory card reader/writer.
+See the user documentation that comes with the SD memory card reader/ writer for details about how to use it with a commercially available PC card adapter (for SD memory card and MMC).
 See the user documentation that comes with the PC card reader/writer and PC card adapter for details about how to use them.